fresheneesz/incremental-installer-maker/README.md

 Todo
 ====

+* separate the shell script creation from the incremental node.js function runner into two different modules, and use each to remake this one
 * Test on various operating systems
 * if node.js exists, check to make sure the version is one of the listed nodeVersions
-* Improve the way incremental-installer creates the archive:
+* Improve the way incremental-installer-maker creates the archive:
   * Either use this for the original tarring instead of creating a temporary folder: http://stackoverflow.com/questions/21790843/how-to-rename-files-you-put-into-a-tar-archive-using-linux-tar/21795845
   * or use tar-stream and zlip to create the archive (best solution, but more complex)
     * You can use [tar-fs](https://github.com/mafintosh/tar-fs) to pack directories!